Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/README.md

 Each step for how to make each of the three Python files work will be all explained in the file **"rationale.md"**

+##Test
+The test used in this project can be found inside the '2ndAssigment' directory.

 ## Documentation
 You can check out this software's documentation on the next link: